MATTMCCA/The-Black-Hellebore/README.md

 Hardware is a WIP, I have yet to Fab the PCB.

 * CC1 & CC2 Resistors should be 1% not 5%.
-* I really hope I got the swutch spacing and PCB size correct!!
+* I really hope I got the swutch spacing and PCB size correct!! (spoiler, it wasn't, but its been fixed)
 * Prototype has split BOM, PCB will come partially assembled.